AI-powered cybersecurity platform Vectra AI raises $130M

 AI is a core component of Vectra’s product suite.
 Algorithms suss out and alert IT teams to anomalous behavior from compromised devices in network traffic metadata and other sources, automating cyberattack mitigation.
 Specifically, Vectra uses supervised machine learning techniques to train its threat detection models and unsupervised techniques to identify attacks that haven’t been seen previously.
 Vectra’s data scientists build and tune self-learning AI systems that complement the metadata with key security information.

 “For us, it all starts with collecting the right data because attack behaviors always vary.
-We’re continuously creating machine learning models for any type of new or current threat scenario,” CEO Hitesh Sheth told VentureBeat via email.
+We’re continuously creating machine learning models for any type of new or current threat scenario,” Sheth told VentureBeat via email.
 “AI-based security defenses are the right tool for modern network defenders, not because current threats will become some dominant force, but because they are transformative in their own right.”

 Global ambitions